 These two approaches rely on jobs being the same or a close match to the generic, and on other organisations (or the job holder in surveys such as IPENZ and ICANZ) correctly matching to the right position.

-The third option is to use a factor based system, such as the Hay method, which looks at the specific content of the job and assesses each aspect against a set of standard scales and descriptions to find the most accurate requirements of the role, when performed to a fully competent standard.
+The third option is to use a factor based system, such as the Korn Ferry Hay Group methodology, which looks at the specific content of the job and assesses each aspect against a set of standard scales and descriptions to find the most accurate requirements of the role, when performed to a fully competent standard.
 It therefore is responsive to organisations that have different combinations of functions or responsibilities within roles.

-The resulting job size can then be accurately matched to other jobs of the same size (within or across functional or industry boundaries) or slotted into the appropriate band or grade within an organisation’s pay framework.
+The resulting job size can then be accurately matched to other jobs of the same size (within or across functional, industry or sector boundaries) or slotted into the appropriate band or grade within an organisation’s pay framework.

-The Hay system makes judgements in three major areas:
+The methodology makes judgements in three major areas (known as factors):

 Know-how, which is the combination of knowledge, skills and experience required for fully acceptable job performance.
 Know-How is considered in three dimensions: